What is AS/A Level French?

 You should have at least grade B in French .

-All students will be expected to provide their own textbooks, stationery, computer discs and calculators (where appropriate).
+All students will be expected to provide their own textbooks and stationery.

-Essential: Over two years, up to £45 for textbooks. £20 for other materials, e.g. on-line login
+Essential for A level: Over two years: Approximately £50 for textbooks. £20 for other materials, eg. on-line login

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.